currentxchange/purple-explainer/Exchange-Listing.md

 ## Today Musicians, Tomorrow All
 PURPLE has a unique utility for musicians as **cXc Music** is the first [**cXc.world**](https://cxc.world) mapp, but this utility will expand to all creators and creative collectives when **cXc Video**, **cXc Photo**, **cXc Scribe**, **cXc Art** + more mapps are available.

-# IEO Sell Orders.
+# Initial Sell Orders
-On 4/17/2021, 1/12th of the 1/12 Max Supply to be sold will be listed with pricing starting at **20 WAX** per PURPLE.
+Starting 4/17/2021, 1/12th of the 1/12 Max Supply to be sold will be listed with pricing starting at **20 WAX** per PURPLE.

+These sell orders will be listed one at a time, with one week wait after one exhausts before the next will be offered.

 > Tokens for Sale: 1/12 Max Supply or 12<sub>6</sub> (2,985,984), issued + offered 12<sub>5</sub> (248,832) at a time.
 Here's how we'll price the April 17th tokens.